osetinsky/VBQ/README.md

 ### Concatenation
 * Once all extracted segments have had their playback speeds modified, concatenate them
 * Apply the audio to the video

+## Issues
+* Input video and audio that differ greatly in duration should be rejected
+* Sometimes segments are overly altered (sped up or slowed down too much).
+What's missing is a cap on the playback speed multiplier, and a fallback method for how to deal with segments that require too high a level of playback speed manipulation in order to fall on a beat
+* Example outputs should include a debugging video that compares the original video to the output video while playing both to the input audio and displaying analysis metrics
+* Some scene changes in the output still fall _slightly_ before or after the beat.
+Find where we need to improve precision
+* Move logic for the (a) video extraction and (b) playback speed adjustment out of sync_video_to_beat
+* Ensure / add support for various video and audio file formats
+* Optimization: even with concurrency, the execution is too slow.
+How can we improve perfomance?
+* Autoplay output video after execution completes
+* Add tests